-Area Criteria Expert 20pts Practitioner 15pts Apprentice 10pts Novice 5pts 1.Compelling Student/s use artistic elements to create a compelling digital story that: tells a story that 'connects' with the audience; has a well-developed plot which is clear, engaging and has a beginning, middle and end; has entertaining and engaging performances by the actors or animated characters; has dialogue that is relevant and adds to the story; uses technical elements effectively to capture people's interest, e.g. lighting, music, sound effects - to create a sense of drama, atmosphere, or a type of mood; challenges people to think; makes people curious about something.
-2.Technical Student/s use technical elements to make a digital story that: demonstrates the use of digital technology as an essential part of the creative process; uses digital storytelling techniques effectively, such as: lighting audio music shot - panning, wide angle, zoom transitions digital effects/enhancements;
+Area Criteria Expert 20pts Practitioner 15pts Apprentice 10pts Novice 5pts 1.Compelling Student/s use artistic elements to create a compelling digital music video that: tells a story, or uses images that match the music and 'connects' with the audience; has entertaining and engaging performances by the performers or animated characters; has original music that compels people to want to listen, or incorporates lip syncing in an entertaining and professional way; uses technical elements effectively to capture people's interest, e.g. lighting, visual effects - that reflects the 'tone' or feeling of the music.
+2.Technical Student/s use technical elements to make a digital music video that: • demonstrates the use of digital technology as an essential part of the creative process; • uses digital storytelling techniques effectively, such as: • lighting • audio • music • shot - panning, wide angle, zoom • transitions • digital effects/enhancements; • is edited effectively;

-uses graphics/titles effectively - only if required, to enhance the story; is innovative in combining storytelling elements with digital technology; has music, song and images that are free to use or modify.
+uses graphics/titles effectively - only if required, to enhance the music video; is innovative in combining music making/storytelling elements with digital technology; has music, song and images that are free to use or modify.
 (See Creative Commons).
-3.Creativity Student/s make a creative digital story that: is original - different from something people might normally see; is imaginative - demonstrates a variety of ideas or a novel approach; demonstrates a creative process, e.g. ways of exploring, working together, applying different techniques.
-(This should be evident in the final product, but can otherwise be explained in the Project Explanation.)
-4.Theme development Student/s make a digital story reflecting the theme of Manaakitanga (Hospitality, kindness, generosity, support - the process of showing respect, generosity and care for others), that: clearly demonstrates aspects of this theme; captures the essence or wairua of manaakitanga; attempts to inform others about aspects of manaakitanga or compels them to find out more about it.
+3.Creativity Student/s make a creative digital music video that: • is original - different from something people might normally see; • is imaginative - demonstrates a variety of ideas or a novel approach; • demonstrates a creative process, e.g. ways of exploring, working together, applying different techniques.
+(This should be evident in the final product, but can otherwise be explained in the Project Explanation .)
+4.Theme development Student/s make a digital music video reflecting the theme of Manaakitanga (Hospitality, kindness, generosity, support - the process of showing respect, generosity and care for others), that: • clearly demonstrates aspects of this theme; captures the essence or wairua of manaakitanga; • attempts to inform others about aspects of manaakitanga or compels them to find out more about it.